 7. Build An Emergency Fund

 Any sound retirement plan includes a hearty emergency fund.
-Life catastrophes occur no matter how excellent we may try to plan, and a good emergency fund covers such events.
+Life catastrophes occur no matter how we plan, and a good emergency fund covers such events.
 Depending on your own individual retirement goals, plan to invest six months to a year of expenses in such a fund.

 Life Happens, Be Prepared